 wpforms-first class tells the field that it needs to start a new row.

-Add CSS Classes Manually
+Adding Multi-Column CSS Classes Manually

-Additional Notes for Layouts
+Additional Notes for Using Multi-Column Layouts